peterhinch/micropython-mqtt/mqtt_as/README.md

 platform and user code but it is wise to design on the basis of a maximum of around 1KiB.

+Avoid unrealistic expectations of performance: latency can be significant, especially when using a TLS connection to a broker located on the internet.
+With a non-encrypted connection to a local broker it is feasible to use one MicroPython client to control another.
+I haven't measured latency but I would guess at ~100ms.

 Some platforms - notably ESP32 - are unhelpful when dealing with gross errors such as incorrect WiFi credentials.
 Initial connection will only fail after a one minute timeout.
 Other platforms enable an immediate bail-out.